History of Château de Rochecotte

 After Prince Talleyrand’s death, the Duchesse de Dino became Princesse de Talleyrand and acquired the principality of Sagan, a 30,000-hectare estate.
 She lives there almost constantly, but the memory of Rochecotte never leaves her.
 In her memoirs, she wrote: ” I feel deep, melancholy regret for this gentle, tranquil Rochecotte, this vast horizon, this pure sky…”.
 Shortly after writing these lines, she died in 1862.

 In 1839, on the occasion of Pauline’s marriage to the Marquis Henri de Castellane, the Duchesse donated Château de Rochecotte to her daughter, where she spent much of her life.
 Pauline was very pious, and to her credit created a number of charitable works: ” She had the difficult art of honoring by helping.
-In Saint-Patrice, she created a school, a church and a dispensary.
+In Saint-Patrice, it created a railway station, a school, a church and a dispensary.
 On her death, the chateau passed to his son Antoine de Castellane.

 Boni de Castellane, Anna Gould and their two children